 If convicted, they face a maximum one year in jail.
 They are scheduled to be arraigned Friday morning at a Newport Beach court.

-Authorities believe Lippert, who was a teacher at South Hills High School, sent a group text message inviting five male students and Ghirelli, a teacher working in the district office, to a camping trip at San Clemente Beach.
+Authorities believe Lippert, who was a teacher at South Hills High School, sent a group text message inviting five male students and Ghirelli, a district employee, to a camping trip at San Clemente Beach.

 The camping trip allegedly took place between Dec.
 27 and 29.
 During that time, both are accused of providing alcohol to the students.

 The school district reported the case to the Orange County Sheriff's Department.

 Lippert and Ghirelli were arrested in January.
 Initially, investigators believed the two women engaged in sexual relations with two students.

 "The Orange County District Attorney's Office reviewed the evidence regarding the allegations of sexual assault and found there was insufficient evidence to prove beyond a reasonable doubt any other charges against the defendants," according to a statement in a news release.

 The district attorney's office added that additional charges could be later added.